Thumb Arthritis: Symptoms and Surgical Techniques

 One of the most common causes of pain when pinching, grasping, torquing (twisting), and lifting with the hand, is arthritis at the base of the thumb.
 A complex saddle-shaped joint at the base of the thumb allows for movement of the thumb away from the palm.
 This joint also allows the thumb to pivot and turn so as to meet one or all of the fingers in opposition, which one might visualize as the thumb touching each of the fingertips.
 This complex function requires that the thumb be strong, flexible, and stable.
 The forces generated at the thumb base joint are extremely high.
 In a simple pinching maneuver, the force is 12 times greater at the base of the thumb than it is at the tip of the thumb.
 A lifetime of use, or trauma, may lead to osteoarthritis of this joint, the trapeziometacarpal joint, which is located between the trapezium and first metacarpal (see figure 1).
 Even the simplest tasks of daily living such as turning a key, grasping a doorknob, opening a car door, buttoning a shirt, or brushing ones’ teeth, can become impossible when one suffers from trapeziometacarpal joint arthritis.

-Osteoarthritis of this joint is most commonly seen in middle-aged or postmenopausal women.
+Osteoarthritis of this joint is most commonly seen in middle-age or postmenopausal women.
 Female prevalence of this degenerative process is most likely due to greater joint laxity which leads to increased joint incongruity (the two sides of the joint don’t line up smoothly and evenly).
 Combining joint incongruity with high frequent forces leads to an accelerated degenerative process (osteoarthritis).

 - To schedule a new patient or follow up patient appointment with your MD, please call (904) JOI-2000 or read more here about our orthopedic telemedicine providers.

-- To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.
+- Finally, to schedule an appointment for physical or occupational therapy, call any of the 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904) JOI-2000.
-This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
+This is a new option for patients who would like to avoid the emergency room if they have a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.